Ali-Jahankah/regions-status-client/README.md

 # Overview

-This project is a client-side application built with

-- React.js
-- TypeScript for better type safety
-- Built in Web Socket to fetch and display real-time information from specified endpoints.
-- CSS for the styles

 ### This is a React/TypeScript project that uses WebSocket to interact with a Node.js server and display live data.
 State management is handled with Recoil.js, and navigation between pages is managed using React Router DOM.

 # Architecture and Efficiency